 - You will also need to have a building control officer to sign off your plans, then sign off each phase of the build on site.

 - The building control officer, amongst other things will ensure fire safety and the correct use of fire boards and fire doors where needed.

 - Most of the time, you won’t need planning permission.
 However if the building is listed, or the walls you’d like to take down were providing a fire escape (eg. walls around a staircase) you will need permission.

 - You also need to get a Party Wall Surveyor involved, if the new beams will rest on any of the party walls making up the boundary line between you and your neighbor.

-- If this sounds somewhat overwhelming to you, our suggestion is going with a contractor who will take on full project management for you.
+- If this sounds somewhat overwhelming to you, our interior designers suggest going with a contractor who will take on full project management for you.
 They will hire all the consultants, inform all parties involved and obtain necessary permissions and certificates.
 You will likely save a lot of time, and avoid any mistakes if you go down this route.

 Work in progress:

 - This is the part people get concerned about the most, however, you see that most of the work is done before the walls actually come down.

 - It takes very roughly 1 week for a section to come down.
 This includes removal of the wall, inserting the beam, plastering and painting.